gitcoinco/code_fund_ads/README.md

 ### Database Seeds

 The `impressions` table will seed with approximately 10k records by default.
-You can increase this by setting the `IMPRESSIONS` environment variable seeding again.
+You can increase this by setting the `IMPRESSIONS` environment variable and seeding again.

 ```
 IMPRESSIONS=10_000_000 rails db:seed